 As of September 30, 2014, the information reported to CMS will be published on a public website (Open Payments).

-The compiled reports will be made public on an annual basis after physicians and teaching hospitals have the opportunity to review them.
+Beginning next year, reports will be made public on an annual basis after physicians and teaching hospitals have the opportunity to review them.
 Payments or transfers of value for research are shown in a different section of the website than all other payments.
 Updates to a calendar year will be done each June.

 I am a physician in private practice.
 How does the Sunshine Act affect me?

 Payments or transfers of value including food and beverages brought to a physician’s office by a manufacturer’s representative, payment for speaking on behalf of a manufacturer and acting as a paid consultant must be reported.
 Private practice physicians may also receive payments for research from manufacturers that are reportable.
 Physicians should keep track of their payments and can ask manufacturers the value of any transfers.
 Payments and transfers of value can also be refused.